-Behind that display window and to the right are shelves housing Young Adult Fiction – from titles that most Young Adult bookworms are talking about to those less hyped.
+Behind that display window and to the right are shelves housing Young Adult Fiction (at the time of this writing) – from titles that most Young Adult bookworms are talking about to those less hyped.
 Popular series, standalones, and classic fantasies fit beautifully together, and the bookshelves themselves are positioned to create sort of a labyrinth you would expect in a bigger bookstore.
 So if you wanted to sit among shelves and read like you were the only person in the world, you certainly could.

-Moving through the shelves and towards the middle of the bookstore, a magnificent train set stands invitingly on a short table, surrounded by thin children’s books.
-Continuing on – oh, wait, I can’t forget this little staircase, assumedly leading to an Employee Only section, but fun to admire nonetheless.
+Moving through the shelves and towards the middle of the bookstore, a magnificent train table stands invitingly surrounded by thin children’s books.
+Continuing on – oh, wait, I can’t forget this little staircase, presumably leading to an Employee Only section, but fun to admire nonetheless.

 Okay, now continuing on to the back of the store you will walk past Harry Potter sets and…okay I’ll admit, I was too distracted by the Harry Potter sets and my desire to buy editions different than the one I have to really notice what else was on these shelves.
 But as you can see there are certainly other books there.

 Past those are more children and middle grade books; this is certainly the bookstore to visit if you’ve started planting the seeds of readership and book loving in the mind of a little one.